Linguistic Society of America: Organizational structure

 The Linguistic Society of America (LSA) is governed by three officers and an executive committee.
 The three officers—president, vice-president, and secretary-treasurer—are elected by the members of the LSA.
 The president, elected to a one-year term, serves as the chair of the executive committee, as well as presiding over the annual meeting of the society.
 The president is first elected to the vice-presidency for a one year-term, which also carries the title of president-elect, and then assumes the presidency at the conclusion of the annual meeting.
 The secretary-treasurer is nominated by the executive committee and elected by the membership to a five-year term.
 They serve as the chief financial officer of the LSA.
-Larry Horn currently serves as president for 2021, with John Baugh serving as vice-president.
-The current secretary-treasurer, having taken office in January 2018, is Lenore Grenoble who will serve until at least 2023.
+Heidi Harley currently serves as president for 2025, with Alicia Beckford Wassink serving as vice-president.
+The current secretary-treasurer, having taken office in January 2018, is Frederick Newmeyer who will serve until at least 2027.

 The executive committee has ultimate authority over all policy decisions of the LSA.
 The committee is composed of 12 members, 11 of which have voting privileges.
 The executive director serves ex officio without a vote, while the three officers and the previous year's president serve as voting members of the body.
 The remaining seven positions are specifically elected and held by members of the LSA.
 One is a student member, elected to a two-year term, while the remaining six are full members elected to three year terms.
 The elections for the three-year terms are staggered, with two members elected each year.
 The executive director is nominated by the executive committee and appointed by the president.
 They serve as the chief administrative officer, overseeing the society's application and adherence to policies, and report directly to the executive committee.

 Membership in the LSA is open to any person who pays dues and entitles the member to receive the society's flagship publication, Language, as well as submit manuscripts to LSA publications and abstracts to be considered for the annual meeting.
 Scholars who live outside of the United States may be elected as honorary members of the LSA after being nominated by the executive committee.
 There are currently about 3,500 members.

 The LSA has a number of standing committees and special-interest groups on various issues in linguistics, including: